w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 A collection can hold the following types of attributes:

-- **System attributes.** These are attributes that can only be set or unset by the pallet.
+- **System attributes.** These attributes can only be set or unset by the pallet.
 Examples include locking an item for runtimes that use the fractionalization pallet.
-This is also how users are able to mint from a collection if they hold a valid item from another collection (the system attribute UsedToClaim is set).
+This is also how users can mint from a collection if they hold a valid item from another collection (the system attribute UsedToClaim is set).
 - **Collection owner’s attributes.** These are attributes that can only be set or unset by the collection's admin.
-- **User attributes.** These are attributes used to store various user defined settings/values those can only be changed by the NFT's owner.
+- **User attributes.** These are attributes used to store various user-defined settings/values that can only be changed by the NFT's owner.
 No other account can restrict modifying those attributes.
 - **External attributes.** These are attributes that an NFT owner can use to allow external services (e.g. oracles, smart contracts on another chain, etc..) to set or modify.